coopengo/coog-admin/doc/coog_admin_tuto.rst

 have, just run the script with no arguments, they are all self documented (./coog ./redis )

-Here are some useful comands files:
+Here are some useful commands:

 .. code-block:: bash